-- The cost of living adjustment (COLA) was assumed to increase from 2.0% annually to 2.5% annually on July 1, 2045. - The COLA was not assumed to increase to 2.5% but remain at 2.0% for all future years. - Adjustments were made to the combined service annuity loads.
+- The discount rate was increased to 5.12% from 4.66%. - The cost-of-living adjustment (COLA) was assumed to increase from 2.0% annually to 2.5% annually on July 1, 2045. - The COLA was not assumed to increase to 2.5% but remain at 2.0% for all future years. - Adjustments were made to the combined service annuity loads.
 The active load was reduced from 1.4% to 0.0%, the vested inactive load increased from 4.0% to 7.0% and the non-vested inactive load increased from 4.0% to 9.0%. - The investment return assumption was changed from 8.0% to 7.5%. - The price inflation assumption was lowered from 2.75% to 2.5%. - The payroll growth assumption was lowered from 2.5% to 3.0%. - The general wage growth assumption was lowered from 3.5% to 2.85% for ten years followed by 3.25% thereafter. - The salary increase assumption was adjusted to reflect the changes in the general wage growth assumption.

 - The discount rate was decreased to 4.66% from 8.0%. - The COLA was not assumed to increase for funding or the GASB calculation.
 It remained at 2% for all future years. - The price inflation assumption was lowered from 3% to 2.75%. - The general wage growth and payroll growth assumptions were lowered from 3.75% to 3.5%. - Minor changes as some durations for the merit scale of the salary increase assumption. - The pre-retirement mortality assumption was changed to the RP 2014 white collar employee table, male rates set back six years and female rates set back five years.
 Generational projection uses the MP 2015 scale. - The post-retirement mortality assumption was changed to the RP 2014 white collar annuitant table, male rates set back three years and female rates set back three years, with further adjustments of the rates.
-Generational projection uses the MP 2015 scale. - The post-disability mortality assumption was changed to the RP 2014 disabled retiree mortality table, without adjustment. - Separate retirement assumptions for members hired before or after July 1, 1989, were created to better reflect each group's behavior in light of different requirements for retirement eligibility. - Assumed termination rates were changed to be based solely on years of service in order to better fit the observed experience. - A minor adjustment and simplification of the assumption regarding the election of optional form of annuity payment at retirement were made.
+Generational projection uses the MP 2015 scale.